 What is auto backup?

-If you want to back up your systems and data automatically, you will need specialized software that's easy to install and manage and enables you to back up to multiple locations to follow the 3-2-1 backup rule — maintain three copies of your data (production copy and two backups), stored across two types of storage media, with one backup stored offsite, such as in the cloud.
-You can also specify how often you want to back up; from there, the software runs without further human intervention.
+If you want to back up your systems and data automatically, you will need specialized software that's easy to install and manage.
+It should also enable you to back up to multiple locations to follow the 3-2-1 backup rule: maintain three copies of your data (production copy and two backups), stored across two types of storage media, with one backup stored offsite, such as in the cloud.
+You can also specify how often you want to perform a backup.
+From there, the software runs without further human intervention.

 How does an automated backup system work?

 First, you must install the backup software, configure backup settings and schedule backups.
 Once the initial configuration is complete, the automatic backup solution will create copies of the chosen data according to your preferences.
 The initial full backup can take up to a few hours.
 After completion, the software can create an incremental backup to copy all data changes since the last backup and optimize storage space.